We have worked hard to streamline the process and now have a working model which other communities can follow.

 In November 2018, a model worked up on behalf of Muirhall was presented to community members at a meeting in Langholm.
 Following this meeting Dumfriesshire East Community Benefit Group (DECBG) agreed to explore the proposal on behalf of the communities.
 DECBG was already established as a Scottish Charitable Incorporated Organisation (SCIO) and already included some of the communities being offered the chance to acquire shares in Crossdykes but also engaged Eskdalemuir and Lockerbie.

 DECBG applied to the Community and Renewable Energy Scheme (CARES) for funding to enable the employment of experts to give the communities advice on the financial and legal aspects of the proposal.

 The communities met with the experts several times from November 2019 until April 2021 when a proposal with funding attached was presented.
-This proposal described the uptake of 10% offered shareholding using a loan from the European Investment Fund (EIF) which was to be repaid using revenue from the shareholding over a period of about 17 years before significant revenue would come to the communities.
+This proposal described the uptake of 10% offered shareholding using a loan from the Energy Investment Fund (EIF) which was to be repaid using revenue from the shareholding over a period of about 17 years before significant revenue would come to the communities.

 An alternative proposal from Muirhall was made to the communities in a meeting in Langholm in July 2021.
 This proposal involved the communities opting for a 5% shareholding, using part of the community benefit funds alongside revenue from the shareholding to pay back the loan in about 7 years.
 This saw revenue coming back sooner into community activity.
 The communities asked its expert advisors to consider this in detail and to prepare the legal entities that would be needed to manage the flow of funds and hold the shares.
 The financial report was presented to the communities on 23 September 2021 and following this North Milk, Eskdalemuir and Middlebie and Waterbeck CCs agreed that they would take up the share offer.
 Langholm, Ewes and Westerkirk CC endorsed this on 29 September 21.